 - Your healthcare provider should do a pregnancy test before you start treatment with EXKIVITY.
 You should use an effective form of non-hormonal birth control during treatment and for 1 month after your last dose of EXKIVITY.
 Birth control pills (oral contraceptives) and other hormonal forms of birth control may not work as well during treatment with EXKIVITY.
 Talk to your healthcare provider about birth control methods that might be right for you during this time.
 Tell your healthcare provider right away if you become pregnant or think you may be pregnant during treatment with EXKIVITY.

 Males who have female partners who are able to become pregnant:

-- You should use effective birth control during treatment and for 1 week after your final dose of EXKIVITY.
+- You should use effective birth control during treatment and for 1 week after your last dose of EXKIVITY.

 Tell your healthcare provider about all the medicines you take, including prescription medicines and over-the-counter medicines, vitamins, and herbal supplements.
 Tell your healthcare provider if you take medicines for heart problems.
 EXKIVITY and other medicines may affect each other causing serious side effects.

 - Take EXKIVITY exactly as your healthcare provider tells you to take it.

 - Take your prescribed dose of EXKIVITY 1 time each day.

 - Swallow EXKIVITY capsules whole.
 Do not open, chew, or dissolve the contents of the capsules.